2018 had highest statewide average precipitation in NJ's recorded history

 Climate system models for the future are created by generating models for the current and past climate conditions.
 Robinson said after doing that, they change the dials on the amount of carbon or methane, and see the effects on climate that occur.

 More dramatic effects of climate change have been seen nationwide and globally.
-While New Jersey is likely to see increased precipitation, regions such as the southwest United States are expected to be drier.
+While New Jersey is likely to see increased precipitation, regions such as the Southwest are expected to be drier.
 Some of those effects are already occurring.

 Robinson said he is working with the state, along with other Rutgers colleagues, on climate change initiatives such as a climate website, development of offshore wind energy and a climate resiliency plan.